nazzart/zeppelin-navigation/README.md

 - Bootstrap is included.

+- EJS compiler to compile the templates

 - When running production all JS and CSS is compressed.

-- All assets (CSS, JS, fonts, images and .html) are stored to 'dist' folder after succesfull compilation.
+- All assets (CSS, JS, fonts, images and .html) are stored to 'public' folder after succesfull compilation.